-Additionally, Altria’s total assets have actually shrunk from its high of $59 billion reported in 1Q 2019 to only $47 billion in 4Q 2020, a level that was only seen in 2017.
+For your information, Altria’s total assets have actually shrunk from its high of $59 billion reported in 1Q 2019 to only $40 billion as of 3Q 2021, a level that was last seen in fiscal 2017.

 The shrinking assets have been a result of Altria’s declining stockholders’ equity.

-Altria’s reduced profits coupled with the huge dividend payments have notably reduced Altria’s equity.
+Altria’s declining profits coupled with the huge dividend payments have notably cut into Altria’s equity.

 Therefore, the combination of the growing indebtedness, declining profits and dividend payments have contributed to Altria’s rising total debt to assets ratio.

-As of 4Q 2020, Altria’s debt leverage was definitely on the high side at over 60% of its total funds.
+As of 3Q 2020, Altria’s debt leverage was definitely on the high side at over 70% of its total funds.

-This level should be watched from quarter to quarter so that it does not get out of hand.
+This level of leverage should be watched from quarter to quarter so that it does not get out of hand.

 A similar uptrend is observed for Altria’s total liabilities to assets ratio.

-Altria’s total liabilities to assets ratio was at an outrageous level at more than 90% as of Q4 2020.
+Altria’s total liabilities to assets ratio was at an outrageous level at more than 100% as of Q3 2021.

-Between 2017 and 2020, you can see that the ratio has been rising steadily and reached an all-time high in the 4th quarter of 2020.
+Between fiscal 2017 and 2021, you can see that the ratio has been rising steadily and reached an all-time high in the 3rd quarter of 2021.

-At over 90% of liabilities, Altria’s total funds or capital structure were made up of less than 10% of stockholders’ equity.
+At over 100% of liabilities, Altria’s total funds or capital structure were made up entirely of liabilities.